flowjs/ng-flow/README.md

 Image will be automatically updated once file is added.
 No need to start upload.

-How can i set options for flow.js?
+How can I set options for flow.js?
 ============

 Use config: